sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 x<sup>2</sup> = x<sup>1+r</sup>
 <!-- markdownlint-enable MD033 -->

-Where r is some percentage in increased productivity.
+Where r is some percentage of increased productivity.

 Alright.
 We're almost there!
-Our function for mapping how productive a continously improving team is looks something like this
+Our function for mapping how productive a continuously improving team looks something like this

 <!-- markdownlint-disable MD033 -->
 f(x) = x<sup>1+r</sup> - (x*l)
 <!-- markdownlint-enable MD033 -->

 - Where *r* is equal to the rate of improvement
-- And *l* is equal to the amount of time we have spent continously improving
+- And *l* is equal to the amount of time we have spent continuously improving

 Next we will pick some values that make sense.
 As discussed, in The DevOps Handbook they recommend %20 of your time be spent on reducing technical debt or process improvement.